 Part 2: Teal Organizations—Structures, Practices & Cultures

 In the book, Laloux provides detailed case studies for several of these organizations, to help us understand their philosophies and day-to-day operations.
-In our complete Reinventing Organizations summary bundle we distill a few key examples and break down the key components of each of the 3 breakthrough areas.
-Here’s a quick overview:
+In our full Reinventing Organizations summary, you can get more details and examples of the components behind Teal Organizations’ structures, practices and cultures.
+In the meantime, here’s a quick overview:

 In traditional pyramid structures, people at the bottom tend to feel powerless, resigned and resentful, while those at the top are plagued by stress, politics and mistrust.
 Teal Organizations make everyone more powerful by replacing the pyramid with self-managing teams.

-In a nutshell, self-managing teams are like mini-organizations, covering all vital roles in an organization.
+Basically, self-managing teams are like mini-organizations, covering all vital roles in an organization.
 They have no bosses, no top-down targets or budgets, no fixed job titles or job descriptions; instead, they make their own sales, hiring, purchasing and operational decisions.
-In our full summary, we elaborate more on how this works.
+Feel free to get our full Reinventing Organizations summary to learn how this works.

 STRIVING FOR WHOLENESS

 In traditional organizations, people hide their quirks, feelings and vulnerabilities behind professional masks.
 In Teal Organizations, people can truly be themselves and focus on their contributions and growth without worrying about bosses, politics or rigid rules.
 In our complete 14-page summary, we explain how Teal Organizations create a safe and open environment so people can bring their whole selves to work, tap on individual/collective inspiration, build trust and connection, while training and nurturing their people to unlock true potential and results.